 Sure, it can be hard to start with – but we’ve managed to do it and now everyone in our business writes a blog each month.
-That’s 30+ blogs each month – all of which are search engine optimised and relevant to our target audience.
-They even share the content on LinkedIn and engage with their following.
+That’s 30+ blogs each month – all of which are search engine optimized and relevant to our target audience.
+They even share the content on LinkedIn and engage with their followers.

 So, how do you get all your employees to write?
 Here are a few tips:

 Make it mandatory that everyone has to write at least one piece of content each month but give them the freedom to choose what format and topic.